rodrihgh/rodrihgh.github.io/_pages/research.md

 toc_sticky: true
 ---

-My research interests include machine and deep learning, Bayesian statistics, information theory and signal processing, specially in application to the fields of radar and wireless communication.
+My research interests include machine learning, signal processing and information theory, specially in application to radar and wireless communication.

 Ever since I started my PhD, I have been lucky enough to join forces with some